Many people are bothered by tinnitus. They have undergone many tests but still can’t find the reason why they have this condition.

 Suggestions for tinnitus due to Kidney disorder:

-i) How to treat this type of tinnitus?
+- i) How to help this type of tinnitus?

 Usually with this type of tinnitus we tonify the kidneys to help improve the circulation to the ear.